Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Introduction

 \section{Introduction}

-The primary objective of the relativistic heavy-ion collision program is to investigate the properties of the hot and dense quark-gluon plasma (QGP) created in such collisions.
-Measurements of anisotropic flow and jet quenching have been interpreted as strong evidence for the formation of strongly interacting QGP in relativistic heavy-ion collisions \cite{adler2003disappearance,adare2008transverse,star2005,aamodt2010elliptic,adam2016pseudorapidity,aamodt2012harmonic}.
-Furthermore, appearance of the long-range, ridge-like correlations has been interpreted as a characteristic manifestation of the QGP formation in heavy-ion collisions.
-These correlations can be described within hydrodynamic frameworks, and the extracted flow coefficients exhibit scaling behaviors consistent with the picture of a strongly coupled, collectively expanding medium \cite{adare2007scaling,abelev2015elliptic,adam2016higher}
+The primary objective of the relativistic heavy-ion collision program is to explore the properties of strongly interacting matter under extreme temperature and energy density, where quarks and gluons exist in a deconfined state known as quark-gluon plasma (QGP).
+Measurements of anisotropic flow and jet quenching provide compelling evidence for the formation of such a medium in relativistic heavy-ion collisions \cite{adler2003disappearance,adare2008transverse,star2005,aamodt2010elliptic,adam2016pseudorapidity,aamodt2012harmonic}.
+In particular, the emergence of long-range, ridge-like correlations extending over large pseudorapidity separations ($|\Delta\eta|$) is widely regarded as a hallmark of collective expansion in these systems.
+Such long-range correlations are quantitatively described within relativistic hydrodynamic frameworks, and the extracted flow coefficients exhibit characteristic scaling patterns consistent with a strongly coupled, collectively expanding medium \cite{adare2007scaling,abelev2015elliptic,adam2016higher}.